gpweins/TeamContrib/README.md

 # Team Contrib

-This repository is is intended to make the process of reviewing teammates code less error-prone, using automated tools to check and help to correct common mistakes.
+This repository is intended to make the process of reviewing teammates code less error-prone, using automated tools to check and help to correct common mistakes.

 Based on this [blog post](http://tech.zumba.com/2014/04/14/control-code-quality/) by Chris Saylor.